kreimanlab/WhenPigsFlyContext/README.md

 ###  Existing datasets
 Existing datasets can be downloaded from [UnRel](https://www.di.ens.fr/willow/research/unrel/), [Cocostuff](https://github.com/nightrome/cocostuff) and [Cut-and-Paste](https://github.com/kreimanlab/Put-In-Context).

-### our Out-of-Context Dataset (OCD)
+### Our Out-of-Context Dataset (OCD)

-Our OCD dataset is developed based on [VirtualHome simulation environment](http://virtual-home.org/).
+Our OCD dataset is developed based on the [VirtualHome simulation environment](http://virtual-home.org/).
 Download the python github repository [HERE](https://github.com/xavierpuigf/virtualhome) and the original unity repository [HERE](https://github.com/xavierpuigf/virtualhome_unity).

 (Skip this step) If one wants to build Unity Virtualhome environment from scratch,  replace the old ```virtualhome_unity/Assets/Story Generator/Scripts/TestDriver.cs``` in the original unity repository with ```unity/TestDriver.cs``` in the current repository.
 Re-export Unity executable files.